 - Claims need to be made within 28 days of completing the journey

-- Claims need to be accompanied by the ticket for the specific journey for which you would like compensation.
+- Claims need to be accompanied by the ticket, proof of purchase or scan of the ticket* for the specific journey for which you would like compensation.
 Without the ticket, train companies have no way of knowing whether the claim is genuine

 - Claims can always be submitted by post, but increasing numbers of operators are offering an online claim process

 *If applying online

 Different train companies have different policies so you should check the relevant Passenger's Charter.

 As a minimum, if you are one hour late at your destination, you are entitled to 20% of the price of a Weekly Season Ticket, but some companies offer compensation for delays of less than one hour.

 There are two main types in which compensation is paid to Season Ticket holders.Renewal discounts